MadhurAggarwal/RestApi-SpringBoot-Postgre/README.md

 # To Run
 Clone the Repository

-Open it (ensure you have maven installed).
-The dependencies specified in "springrest/pom.xml" will automatically install
+Import it (ensure you have maven installed).
+The dependencies specified in "springrest/pom.xml" will automatically install. (or, use mvn install command to install the dependencies)

 After the dependencies are installed, you can either: